Nonprofit professionals and volunteers yearning to create a bigger impact can now earn the online Graduate Certif

 A combined (verbal and quantitative) GRE score of 1000 or higher is preferred.
 However, GRE scores are assessed in relation to other factors such as GPA, background, and interview for determination of admission and we welcome applications of all qualified persons with a sincere interest in International Biomedical Regulatory Sciences.
 The Regulatory Sciences Program offers a Graduate Records Examination (GRE) Waiver Request option.
 No waiver request is guaranteed and we encourage our applicants to consider taking the GRE as part of the application process.
 The GRE is one of the benchmarks we evaluate to ensure that an applicant can make it through the rigors of the UGA Regulatory Sciences Program.
 Yet, for those applicants with significant work experience or other graduate education experience, the department may consider waiving the GRE requirement.

 - UGA Graduate School Application – Submit the Graduate School application online.

-Regulatory Affairs Graduate Education Program
+Regulatory Sciences Graduate Education Program

 The University of Georgia Gwinnett Campus

 - Test Scores – Send recent official entrance test scores (less than five years old) to the graduate school.
 UGA institutional code for ETS reporting: 5813